Acephoeni-X/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
-Here find data structure and algo code in both c++ and java
+Here find data structure and algo code in both C++ and Java.